 rescaledVal = scaler.transform(input)

 Answer: Logistic regression and Bayes classifier algorithms are best suited for small training sets.
-Algorithms like linear regression, k-means clustering are some methods for larger training sets.
+Algorithms like linear regression and k-means clustering are some methods for larger training sets.

-Question: Suppose you write an algorithm to detect if a person has a particular disease.
-What should be the minimum accuracy of the model and how to improve it?
+Question No. 54: Suppose you write an algorithm to detect if a person has a particular disease.
+What should be the minimum accuracy of the model, and how to improve it?

-Question: Suppose you are the sales head of your company.
-There hasn’t been much increase in the sales of your product in the last quarter and you want to know why.
+Question No. 55: Suppose you are the sales head of your company.
+There hasn’t been much increase in the sales of your product in the last quarter, and you want to know why.
 How can ML help in achieving this?

 - Using data science and machine learning algorithms, we can analyze the data regarding the sales data and help identify the target audience so that sales reps can focus on marketing to those people.